msgtobala/RESP-CLI/README.md

 # RESP CLI

 A CLI to simplify React ESLint setup.
-I built this CLI since I felt Reinventing the wheel of ESLint for React is quite a repeated process.
+I built this CLI since I felt reinventing the wheel of ESLint for React is quite a repeated process.

 Spoiler Alert!!!😜 - I am a Newbie to bash script.
 Please forgive me for the worst syntax.
 Also, feel free to contribute to improve it.

-## Supported Flaours
+## Supported Flavours

 1. Ubuntu
 2. macOS